ot4i/perf-harness/samples/mqtt/mqttperfharness_tutorial.md

 Set -tp false if you want a small number of publisher threads to cycle across many topics (useful for fan-out tests with large -dx).

 MQ/XR maps topic subscriptions to MQ destination queues (dynamic or static) — MQ delivers messages to those subscription queues, which are consumed by your MQI/JMS subscribers.
 There can be one or many MQI/JMS subscribers — it’s not limited to a single consumer.

+Adding additional subscribers will multiply the number of messages being processed. e.g., 500 publishers publishing at 1 message per second with one subscriber will result in a message rate of 500/sec.
+Adding a subscriber to the topic will result in a message rate of 1000/sec, as each subscriber will receive a copy of the published message.

 To run a single-topic example set -dx 1.
 To exercise multi-topic behaviour increase -dx (and optionally adjust -db to change the base index).